cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 Some other flags helper functions are transformed: `flags.PostCommands(cmds ...*cobra.Command) []*cobra.Command` and `flags.GetCommands(...)` usage is now replaced by `flags.AddTxFlagsToCmd(cmd *cobra.Command)` and `flags.AddQueryFlagsToCmd(cmd *cobra.Command)` respectively.

 Moreover, new CLI commands don't take any codec as input anymore.
-Instead, the `clientCtx` can be retrieved from the `cmd` itself using the `GetClient{Query,Tx}Context` function above, and the codec as `clientCtx.JSONCodec`.
+Instead, the `clientCtx` can be retrieved from the `cmd` itself using the `GetClient{Query,Tx}Context` function above, and the codec as `clientCtx.Codec`.

 ```diff
 // v0.39